behesse/aiosendspin-sounddevice/README.md

     asyncio.run(main())
 ```

-See `examples/simple.py` for a minimal working example, or `examples/comprehensive.py` for all features.
+See `examples/simple.py` for a minimal working example, `examples/comprehensive.py` for all features, `examples/discovery.py` for server discovery, `examples/controller.py` for controller commands, or `examples/tui.py` for a full terminal UI example.

 ## Architecture